-Adjusts the firewall rules and any relevant security mechanisms of the cloud to deny public access to the application.
+Adjusts the firewall rules and any relevant security mechanisms of the cloud to allow public access to the application.

-If no additional options are specified, the command will unexpose the application (if exposed).
-For example, to unexpose the apache2 application, you can run:
+If no additional options are specified, the command will, by default, allow access from 0.0.0.0/0 to all ports opened by the application.
+For example, to expose all ports opened by apache2, you can run: